phalcon/documentation/docs/db-models.md

 ;
 ```

-The static method `query()` returns a [Phalcon\Mvc\Model\Criteria][mvc-model-criteria] object that is friendly with IDE auto complete.
+The static method `query()` returns a [Phalcon\Mvc\Model\Criteria][mvc-model-criteria] object that is friendly with IDE auto-complete.

 All the queries are internally handled as [PHQL][db-phql] queries.
-PHQL is a high-level, object-oriented and SQL-like language.
-This language offers more features to perform queries such as joining other models, group records, aggregations etc.
+PHQL is a high-level, object-oriented, and SQL-like language.
+This language offers more features to perform queries such as joining other models, group records, aggregations, etc.

 ### `findBy*`
 You can use the `findBy<property-name>()` method.
 This method expands on the `find()` method mentioned above.
 It allows you to quickly perform a select query from a table by using the property name in the method itself and passing it a parameter that contains the data you want to search for in that column.